 THAT the Board of Trustees approves the correction of section designations, punctuations, typographical, and cross-references and authorizes the Administration to make such other technical and conforming changes as necessary to reflect the intent of the Board in connection with Policy 7 - Board Governance and Operations, as presented.

-DA CKODOLINID

-BACKGROUND:

 This policy was reviewed by the Board of Trustees on January 26, 2024, and was sent for legal review.

-Legal counsel would like to discuss their edits before publishing.

-RISK ANALYSIS:
+Legal counsel had no revisions.